Sketch/quickbuild/README.md

 Both rooms will be built with the name "Maze", but stored on the builder character as different attributes.
 Name tags are useful when you're building things like mazes, or just want to confuse the Players for some reason. :)
+Anywhere you can use a room name, you can also use a name tag.

 ### Custom Code